-1. "That Sanctification is not necessary to the

-happiness of man."

-2. "That Sanctification is not a supernatural work of God's Holy Spirit."

-3. "That any man can will or effect his own

-Sanctification without Divine grace."

-4. "That Christians by their good works may merit or procure the favour of God."

-5. "That the works of an unregenerate man

-can be acceptable to God."

-6. "That believers are not under obligations to love and obey the law of God as the rule of duty."

-7. "That good works are unnecessary."

-- 8. "That the law of God is not the criterion of sanctification." - 9.
-"That any man on earth is completely sanctified." - 10.
+- 1. "That Sanctification is not necessary to the happiness of man. - 2.
+"That Sanctification is not a supernatural work of God's Holy Spirit. - 3.
+"That any man can will or effect his own Sanctification without divine grace. - 4.
+"That Christians by their good works may merit or procure the favor of God. - 5.
+"That the works of an unregenerate man can be acceptable to God. - 6.
+"That believers are not under obligation to love and obey the law of God as the rule of duty. - 7.
+"That good works are necessary. - 8.
+"That the law of God is not the criterion of Sanctification. - 9.
+"That any man on earth is completely sanctified. - 10.
 "That any justified person shall eventually fail of being made perfectly holy and happy."